-This is now available in the usual shops; it describes the existing - and "lost" - memorials of Spondon, with a complete list of individuals and some of the families named there.
+This title describes the existing - and "lost" - memorials of Spondon, with a complete list of individuals and some of the families named there.

-Some of the research that could not be put in the book has been used in the excellent website, Derbyshire War Memorials., the Spondon section can be found here.
-A second website that has the same ambition to document all the Derbyshire memorials is here; it focuses on the memorials themselves rather than the personal details.
+Some of the research that could not be put in the book has been used in the excellent website, Derbyshire War Memorials.
+The Spondon section can be found here.

 The grant was enough that we were also able to fund the planting of five additional trees at the park.

 Power station book

 For 100 years a series of four power stations sat on the plain below Spondon village.
 They provided the energy which allowed British Celanese to run its profitable industrial base here in Derby.
 The site was ideally situated next to the River Derwent with rail and road links to coal sources, which provided the essentials for power generation.
 This provided work for thousands of people over many years.